 If they don't notice they have to be educated.
 Print quality and attention to detail is important.
 I rather produce less in quantity.
 In a way it should reflect how we consume today.
 I prefer to buy one good product and keep it for 10 years from a company with a good identity, good design, good packaging, etc. rather than something from the Argos catalogue that I replace a year later by the next model.

 I hope that print will improve in quality and reduce in quantity.
-Everything that is high volume mass market communication can be moved to the internet.
+Everything that is high volume mass market communication can be moved to the internet.4.
+Where do you see the future of graphic communication in 20 years, how much printed collateral do you think we will still need?

 Yes, for a short period of time just when I started studying.
 It was brilliant.
 Of course it was all a lot more hassle but somehow design was slower and more considerate because of that.
 You only had one shot so it was important to think it through first.
 Today clients are already asking for the third pdf version before you even had time to think about the project properly.
-Its a much more fragmented way of working and especially since the intention of pdf's clients are much more in control.
+Its a much more fragmented way of working and especially since the intention of pdf's clients are much more in control.5.
+Where you involved in design pre the introduction of the apple mac?

 6. If you were what impact on your personal practice did the introduction of desk top publishing have?
 If not how has the role of the computer changed while you have been a designer?

 Those techniques are much closer to production and make you work differently on the computer.
 For example when you have done a bit of screen printing it is easy to understand how offset printing with 2 or 3 Pantone colours works and what overprint or knock out on the computer means.
-Once you understand printing and production methods it becomes interesting to challenge those and push their boundaries.
+Once you understand printing and production methods it becomes interesting to challenge those and push their boundaries.7.
+In our current climate where, typographically, it is possible to do pretty much anything with a laptop and a digital printer, why do you think designers are still so interested in real physical graphics like paper cuts, models and the use of photography and manual production techniques like screen printing and letterpress?

 No comments: